Type A and Type B personality theory: Other issues

 Some scholars argue that Type A behavior is not a good predictor of coronary heart disease.
 According to research by Redford Williams of Duke University, the hostility component of Type A personality is the only significant risk factor.
 Thus, it is a high level of expressed anger and hostility, not the other elements of Type A behavior, that constitutes the problem.
 Research done by Hecker et al. (1988) showed that the ‘hostility’ component of the Type A description was predictive of cardiac disease.
 As time continued, more research was conducted which focused on different components of type A behavior such as hostility, depression, and anxiety predicting cardiac disease.

 The initial study that pointed to the association of Type A personality and heart attacks had a massive number of questions under consideration.
 When there are a lot of questions there is a high probability of a false positive.
 A study undertaken by the U.S. National Institute of Aging, Sardinian and Italian researchers, as well as bio-statisticians from the University of Michigan, had specifically tested for a direct relationship between coronary heart disease and Type A personalities, and the results had indicated that no such relation exists.
 A simple explanation is that the initial finding was chance due to multiple questions being under consideration.

-Those considerations may have changed.
+Current research suggests that cardiovascular disease is influenced by several psychological factors rather than a single personality type.
+Chronic stress, anxiety, depression, and ineffective coping strategies have all been associated with poorer cardiovascular outcomes, and these can be further explored using dimensional models such as the Five-Factor (Big Five) model.
+Researchers now emphasize that these factors often interact with one another and with biological and lifestyle risk factors.
+As a result, current cardiovascular psychology generally takes a broader approach than the original Type A and Type B theory.